shapoco/shapofont/README.md

 ```
 ShapoSansP_s21c16a01w03/  ...
 Full Font Name
 +-- design.png  .............
 Font Design File
-+-- design.json5  ...........
++-- design.json  ............
 Meta Information
 ```

-The generator script extracts a family name and a dimension identifier from the directory name, so they must be named correctly.
+If `dimensions` is not specified in JSON, the generator script extracts a family name and a dimension identifier from the directory name, so they must be named correctly.

 ## Converting to GFXfont